breigo/playground-58w4djk5/markdowns/filter-with-lambda-expressions.md

 Here, `x => x > 0` is the lambda expression.
 * The `=>` operator is the lambda operator.
 * To the left of the lambda operator you see the input parameters (`x`).
-* To the right of the lambda operator there is the expression that is executed when calling the function (`x > 0`).
+* To the right of the lambda operator you see the expression that is executed when calling the function (`x > 0`).

 The types of input argument and return value are not explicitly stated in the lambda expression.
 They are inferred by the context.